tgentry300/backend-epithet-generator/instructions/sprint_a.md

     - pyenv
     - Environments

-4. Stage the .gitignore file and create an initial commit of the development branch.
+4. Stage the .gitignore file and create an initial commit of the sprint-a branch.

  ## Configuring Development Environments